Sophie Oda

-Sophie Tamiko Oda (born October 23, 1991) is an American actress and singer.
+Sophie Oda (born October 23, 1991) is an American actress and singer.
 She was nominated in 2007 by the Young Artist Awards as a guest starring young actress.

 Personal life

-Oda, a Japanese American, was born in San Francisco, California.
-She is also a professional singer and performs frequently in concerts and benefits.
-Some of her performances are the Japanese American Hall of Fame, Theatre Works 35th Anniversary, Asian Americans on Broadway, Multi-Media Musicals, East West Players Anniversary, MADD, Bay Area Kid Fest.
+Oda, a Japanese American, performed in Asian Americans on Broadway, Multi-Media Musicals, East West Players Anniversary, MADD, Bay Area Kid Fest.
 She is a featured singer on the CD, Kabaret for Kids.

 Oda has been performing in professional theatre since the age of six.
-Shows include The 25th Annual Putnam County Spelling Bee, the World Premiere of A Little Princess, the West Coast Premiere of Jane Eyre, the Musical, The Sound of Music, Pacific Overtures, Annie, The Joy Luck Club, A Midsummer Night's Dream, South Pacific, The King and I, and more.
+Shows include The 25th Annual Putnam County Spelling Bee, the world premiere of A Little Princess, the West Coast premiere of Jane Eyre: the Musical, The Sound of Music, Pacific Overtures, Annie, The Joy Luck Club, A Midsummer Night's Dream, South Pacific, The King and I and more.

 Oda graduated from the University of California, Irvine in 2012 with a B.F.A in Musical Theatre.

 Career

 Oda had a recurring role in The Suite Life of Zack & Cody as Barbara Brownstein.
 She appeared in two movies: Bee Season and Kung Phooey.
-Sophie has been a singer on Star Search.
+Oda has been a singer on Star Search.
 She has been a guest star in the latest sitcom, The Suite Life on Deck, with her recurring role as Barbara.
-Sophie is starring in a comedy web series called Spaz Fu.
+Oda is starring in a comedy web series called Spaz Fu.